Originally published on 09.28.19 and updated on 11.02.22.

 You can publish articles on different blogs for free, as long as you’re writing something useful.
 Just contact bloggers and website owners in your niche, tell them about your app and ask if you can write something for them.
 If you have your own website or blog, you can offer an exchange.

 - Publish your app on other app stores

 Google Play Store and Apple’s App Store aren’t the only app stores you can use.
 Feel Free to publish your app on Mac App Store, Huawei App Gallery, Samsung Galaxy Store, or the Amazon App Store (to name just a few).
 Huawei sells the second most smartphones after Samsung and its App Gallery is used by 490 million people, and yet there’s far less competition to rank highly there because app developers have ignored it.
 Take advantage.

 You can always pitch your app to app reviewers, app associations or critiques.
 The worst that can happen is you get ignored.
 The best case scenario is that you get a prize and some awesome PR alongside it.

 Start interacting with users and push your app as a solution for their problems.

 - Do a press release for your app

 The press is always on the lookout for the next big thing.
 Create a press kit with relevant information and images that they can use.
 Make sure to add info about the business as well, not only about the app.
 Influencer marketing can be a great option here, too.

 - Become an expert

-If you’re an expert in a certain niche that’s relevant to your app, speak at conferences and events.
+If you’re an expert in a certain niche, speak at conferences and events.
 Tell people about your experiences and promote the app in the process.